Atorudibo-Seth1/Data-Analyst-Projects/SQL Projects/Europe Bike Sales(SQL)/Analysis Report.md

 6. **Targeted Marketing to Age Groups:** Given the revenue discrepancy among age groups, consider targeted marketing campaigns for the Adults (35-64) age group, which is the highest revenue generator.
 Tailor product recommendations or promotions to this demographic.

+### Issues
+---
+During the analysis, there were issues with data importation so the data was truncated.
+That being said, hands-on experience was still gained and quality analysis was still done.